 Gain the support of, and secure public backing from, key influencers in positions of power/opinion formers in favour of rejoining EFTA.

 To persuade the government to alter Brexit policy by switching to a softer approach – initially by promoting EFTA membership on its own merits and suggesting that as a step it would not be contrary to other UK Government policy.

 Our core team is made up of people drawn from a variety of backgrounds who bring a range of skills and diversity of experience.
 Some campaigned for Leave in the 2016 EU Membership Referendum whilst others campaigned to Remain.
 All agree that the best way forward for the United Kingdom is to seek a more pragmatic, conciliatory and constructive approach to Brexit.
 The first, decisive step towards that would be joining the European Free Trade Association.

 Ben is a writer and commentator across several widely read publications including the Telegraph and Reaction Life.
 Ben campaigned staunchly for the ‘Liberal Leave’ Efta/EEA Brexit model in 2016.

 Patrick is a Public Affairs Consultant and lobbyist, and former National Organiser of Conservatives For A People’s Vote.
 He has a background in international trade consultancy and political development, working with free-market think tanks and governments in Asia.
-He has featured in BBC documentary Brexit Storm and is an experienced media commentator including regular appearances on local television.
+He has featured in BBC documentary Brexit Storm and is an experienced media commentator.

 Martin is a management consultant, former think tank researcher and lobbyist (appearing on national TV) for small business organisations and successful campaign featured in Public Affairs Magazine; provided research and articles on trade issues for the Conservative Group for Europe.